undermad/diet-generator-api/README.md

 ### BMICalculator

 The `BMICalculator` is simple calculator that return BMI value for given parameters.
 It has only one static default method calculate that take 2 parameters - bodyWeightInKg and heightInCm.

+The BMI formula utilize metric system and is as follows:

+`BMI = bodyWeightInKg / heightInMeters^2`

+As you can see on the screen, heightInCm is converted to meters.

 ![BMICalculator Code screenshot](/screenshots/bmicalculator_code_ss.png)